paxfeline/hearsay/build-journal.md

 Slots can also have default content, in case the component has no (matching) child elements.

-Hear-Say components have a `slot()` method that can be used to programatically fill slots.
+Hear-Say components have a `slot()` method that can be used to programmatically fill slots.
 It takes the following parameters:
 - slot: "slot" for the default slot, or a slot's `name`.
 - ...string_or_node: a variable number of either nodes (may be none), or strings (which are inserted as Text nodes), to place into the specified slot.
 Any content that was there is replaced.